What is an SDR?

 "Outbound reps are most effectively deployed in accounts where you don't have existing relationships.
 That's because creating conversations where there are none is the hardest and most time consuming part of the sales process, and requires a significant continued effort - which AEs are not always in the position to put in."

-An outbound rep is required to have all the lead qualification skills, ICP knowledge, and product overview knowledge that an inbound rep possesses, but with an additional ability to seek out potential leads based on criteria such as region, company size, or sector.
+BDRs need all the lead qualification skills, ICP knowledge, and product overview knowledge that inbound reps possess, but with additional outbound expertise to seek out potential leads based on criteria such as region, company size, or sector.

 "They're going out and they're calling people that have never heard of us and saying, 'Hey, have you heard of us?
 This is what we can do for you'.
 Then they go through the same qualifying steps."